ntustison/ANTsXUKBBPublic/Text/intro.md

-To this end, in addition to the core contribution of providing ANTsX-based UKBB IDPs, we explore the similarities and differences between the respective sets of structural IDPs and their combination.
-Given the usage and availability of several powerful machine learning (ML) techniques, we quantify performance using multiple predictive approaches for tabulated IDP data including gradient boosted decision trees (i.e., XGBoost [@Chen:2016aa]) and tailored deep learning networks (specifically, TabNet [@Arik:2021aa]).
-Such frameworks potentially have the additional advantage of providing clinical interpretability of individual features (e.g., SHAP [@Lundberg:2017aa]).
+To this end, in addition to the core contribution of providing ANTsX-based UKBB IDPs, we explore the similarities and differences between the respective sets of structural IDPs and their combination using linear modeling.
+Such modeling potentially has the additional advantage of providing clinical interpretability of individual features.
 For example, one of the most well-studied neuroimaging structural correlative relationships is chronological and so-called "brain age" and their health-dependent divergence [@Franke:2019aa].
-Such subject-specific, single values are estimated using a variety of ML approaches and IDPs.
+Such subject-specific, single values are estimated using a variety of machine learning approaches and IDPs.
 Although establishing normative values over the human life span has clinical utility, as pointed out in Nyberg [@Nyberg:2020vh], the single-valued brain age is at the extreme end of an "optimal balance between integration and diversification" required for neuroimaging studies.
 A single score or index most likely does not capture the extent of the non-linearity and heterogeneity of age and other effects on brain structure [@Smith:2020vb].
-In contrast, the type of feature-based investigation performed here reveals insight into such questions as:  "In what ways do the different IDP sets perform in terms of their predictive capabilities?," "How does this performance vary with different sociodemographic variables?," "In what ways are features complementary and can their combined effect improve prediction performance?," and "How does this performance vary with ML technique?".
+In contrast, the type of feature-based investigation performed here reveals insight into such questions as:  "In what ways do the different IDP sets perform in terms of their predictive capabilities?," "How does this performance vary with different sociodemographic variables?," and "In what ways are features complementary and can their combined effect improve prediction performance?"